Charishma01/Weather-forecasting/README.md

 - Includes Vector Output and Encoder-Decoder architectures.

 ## Evaluation
-- The result is evaluated using MSE (Mean Squared Error) and RMSE (Root Mean Squared Error) as it is a regression model for each model.
+- The performance of each model is evaluated using two key metrics:
+  - **MSE (Mean Squared Error)**: Measures the average squared difference between the actual and predicted values, giving a sense of the model's overall prediction accuracy.
+A lower MSE indicates better performance.
+  - **RMSE (Root Mean Squared Error)**: The square root of MSE, which provides an error metric in the same units as the predicted variable.
+It is more interpretable and helps in understanding the magnitude of error in predictions.

+- Both MSE and RMSE are calculated for each model, and the model with the lowest values indicates the best performance in terms of prediction accuracy for temperature and pressure forecasting.